-It’s time to set the record straight on automated tax loss harvesting.
+It’s time to set the record straight on automated tax-loss harvesting.

-The thinking behind automated tax loss harvesting is simple: Search continuously for investments that have declined in value, sell them, and then use those losses to reduce your taxes.
-The end result is a lower tax bill that year, and enthusiasts claim the tax savings give you higher after-tax returns.
+The thinking behind automated tax-loss harvesting is simple: Search continuously for investments that have declined in value, sell them, and then use those losses to reduce your taxes.
+What results is a lower tax bill that year, and enthusiasts claim the tax savings give you higher after-tax returns.
 Some even go so far as to claim that it’s practically a surefire way to maximize them.

 The What and Why